shahzadhuq/modernization-decomposing-monolith/Readme.md

 1. Also, for first round of components selection, go after high business value.
 Modernization value should help ensure your company continues to invest in it.

-1. Where possible, ring-fence the components to modernize by business domain (unit of function).
+1. Optionally, where possible, ring-fence the components to modernize by business domain (unit of function).
     1. Approaches like Domain Drive Design or Event Storming can help define the boundaries.
 These approaches do require time investment across SMEs working collaboratively: developers, architects, business SMEs, QA, and UX.

 1. Strongly recommended: Adequate unit/integration test coverage to help validate the modernized components and include in your automation (CI).
     1. Adequate test coverage is a common challenge.
-In absence of test coverage, ensure to incorporate ample manual functional validation time in your modernization planning.
+In its absence, ensure to incorporate ample manual functional validation time in your modernization planning.

 </details>